 1. Find the proper individual for the job:

 You would want your email to get in the mailbox of someone who is involved in the company’s hiring process in some way.
-Begin by going through the company’s website for a staff directory page.
+Begin by going through a thorough job search and the company’s website for a staff directory page.
 This is frequently listed as follows in the “About Us” section: “Meet The Team, Who We Are, Our Leadership,” or any other version of these terms will suffice.

 You’re looking for someone with the title of Human Resources or the head of the department where you want to work.
 If you’re searching for someone with a Human Resources or Hiring Manager title at a startup, you’re probably going to be disappointed.
 In such scenario, you’ll want to hire someone with a background in operations and/or administration.
-LinkedIn is also a useful tool for finding the appropriate person.
+LinkedIn is also a useful tool for finding the appropriate person and grabbing that job opportunity.

 Select “See all X workers on LinkedIn” after searching for the firm name.
 Again, you’re seeking for individuals that have Human Resources as a job title or the department’s manager.
 To put a face to a name, use LinkedIn to cross-reference the name you discovered on the corporate website.